Sesame Seed Crusted Tuna Steak with Mango Salsa

 process shot for step 3 - cooking tuna in cast-iron pan

-4. Serve: Place the seared tuna on a cutting board and allow it to rest for 2-3 minutes.
-Using a sharp knife slice the tuna thinly against the grain in approximately quarter-inch thick slices.
-Serve on white rice and topped with mango salsa.
+4. Serve: Place the seared tuna on a cutting board and rest for 2-3 minutes.
+Using a sharp knife, slice the tuna thinly against the grain in approximately quarter-inch thick slices.
+Serve on white rice and topped with mango habanero salsa.

 tuna steak on cutting board cut against the grain